Josef Bican: Slavia Prague

-The third year (1941), Bican's won his first of four Championships along with the third of 10 consecutive goalscoring accolades.
+The third year (1941), Bican's won his first of four Championships along with the third of 10 consecutive goal scoring accolades.
 He played for Slavia throughout World War II, while many of his football rivals were at war.
+In August 1941, Bican played in a friendly match against SK Mnichova Hradiste.
+In the first half, Slavia were 10-1 up with Bican scoring all 10 of the goals.
+Bican didn't play in the second half and the overall play was poor from Slavia, as the score ended 13-3.
 During eight league seasons he scored 328 goals, including 57 in 26 matches one particular season (1943–44).
 During the 1939–40 season, he set a world record for the longest goal-scoring streak in a European top division when he scored at least one goal for 19 games in a row, netting a total of 47 goals over his run that included hat-tricks in 5 back-to-back league games.
 His record stood for 73 years until it was broken in 2013 by Lionel Messi (21 games in the Spanish league).
 Three times in his career, Bican scored seven goals in a game.
 In a 1939–40 league match against Zlín, Bican found the net seven times as Slavia ran out 10–1 winners.
 During the 1940–41 season, Bican matched his feat of the previous season, again against Zlín, scoring seven times, as Slavia won by a 12–1 scoreline.
 It was 1947–48 before Bican managed his third seven-goal match, as Slavia defeated České Budějovice in a game which finished 15–1.

 He was in the leagues that he played, the top-scorer 12 times during his 25-year professional career and Europe's and the world's top scorer in five consecutive seasons, from 1939–40 to 1943–44, a record that still stands.

 Last years

-Several clubs were interested in signing Bican after the war ended. nBican joined steel works Železárny Vítkovice.
+Several clubs were interested in signing Bican after the war ended.
+Bican joined steel works Železárny Vítkovice.
 During 1952, he joined FC Hradec Králové, where he managed to score 53 goals in 26 matches.
 On 1 May 1953, the Communist Party forced him to leave the city and, therefore, the club.
 After being forced to leave, he returned to Slavia Prague, or, as it was known then, Dynamo Prague.
 He continued to play for Dynamo until retiring from playing at the age of 42 in 1955.
 He was the oldest player in the league at that time.